Stools commonly sink in the toilet, but your diet and other factors can cause your stools to change in structure. This may result in floating stools.

 Some medical conditions that can cause floating stools include:

 Gluten is a protein found mainly in wheat products.
 Currently, there’s no cure for celiac disease.
-The symptoms go away when gluten is avoided.
+The symptoms go away when you avoid gluten.

-Cystic fibrosis is an inherited chronic condition that causes an excess production of thick and sticky mucus in the lungs and digestive tract.
-The excess mucus in the pancreas prevents the proper absorption of nutrients, which can cause floating stools.
+Cystic fibrosis is an inherited chronic condition that causes an excess production of thick and sticky mucus in your lungs and digestive tract.
+The excess mucus in your pancreas prevents the proper absorption of nutrients because your pancreas makes enzymes that can help with fat digestion in your small intestine to facilitate absorption, which can cause floating stools.

 There’s no cure for cystic fibrosis.
 Treatments, including medications, may reduce floating stools, as well as other symptoms of the disease.